External view of the Keysborough South Community Hub

 What will happen to the existing trees?

+Approximately 100 trees are being planted within the park and surrounds.
 The proposed design seeks to avoid the well-established trees on site, resulting in no loss of existing vegetation.
 Furthermore, the existing trees will become a valued feature of the landscaped area around the Community Hub.

 How has Council determined the requirements for child care at the Keysborough South Community Hub